qiang1606/MI/README.md

-# MI
+# XIAO MI
-This is a web page imitated by MI
+This is a web page imitated by XIAO MI
 ## 技术
 html/css/jQuery